When Is the Best Time

 Geierlay is one of the most picturesque bridges in Germany.
 It's a half-day trip to the popular suspension bridge if you are in the Hunsrück area, at river Moselle, Eltz Castle, or as a good stopover.
 The bridge is open 24/7.
-The visitor terminal is opened each day from 10 am to 4 pm and provides a map in different languages.
+The visitor terminal is open each day from 10 am to 4 pm and provides a map in different languages.
 Make sure to read our 5 Must-Know Tips below (scroll down).

 It's utterly crowded during the summer and weekends are the worst, especially on sunny days.
 In autumn the views are just spectacular with the fall foliage.
 To avoid the crowds, visit the bridge early morning (around 10 a.m. or earlier) or late in the evening in the summer (after 7 p.m).
 There are very few visitors in winter only.